genevrahenrike/subreddit-scrapper/doc/DevLogs-keyword-extraction.md

 - Analyzer reports logged for both baseline and cleaned cohorts (60-page samples)

 No further action is required to validate this pass; next-run changes are enumerated above for when you want to push off-theme rates down in a new baseline.

+---

+I’ve created the overnight runner at [scripts/run_keywords_overnight_coreext_150k.sh](scripts/run_keywords_overnight_coreext_150k.sh:1).
+It performs:

+- Step 1: Re-run pass-2 for the first 100k with core/extended lists enabled (--emit-core-extended).
+Writes to output/keywords_10k_v24_k100_coreext.
+- Step 2: Embedding-only rerank for the first 100k (GPU MPS by default), candidate_pool=posts_composed.
+Writes to output/keywords_10k_v24_k100_coreext_embed.
+- Step 3: Incremental extension for the next 50k (set NEW_PAGE_GLOB to only the new page files), with core/extended emission and DF cache extension.
+- Step 4: Embedding-only rerank for the newly generated outputs (resumes to skip already-reranked pages).

+Key details:
+- Aligns to the current setup you used in [scripts/run_keywords_100k.sh](scripts/run_keywords_100k.sh:1) and keeps --include-content-preview enabled.
+- Uses --require-frontpage and DF caches (desc_df_v24.json, posts_df_v24.json) for subset consistency and resumability.
+- Composed fairness/guardrails preserved; resume used for safe restarts; atomic writes are handled by the pipeline.
+- Logs are written under output/logs.

+How to run:
+1) Make executable:
+   chmod +x scripts/run_keywords_overnight_coreext_150k.sh

+2) Re-run pass-2 with core/extended and embed catch-up for the first 100k:
+   ./scripts/run_keywords_overnight_coreext_150k.sh

+3) Incremental next 50k (adjust this glob to only NEW pages you’re adding), then re-run: export NEW_PAGE_GLOB='output/pages/page_XXXX_to_YYYY.json' ./scripts/run_keywords_overnight_coreext_150k.sh

+Notes:
+- MPS is the default embed device; switch to CUDA by exporting EMBED_DEVICE=cuda and optionally EMBED_BATCH_SIZE (e.g., 64/32/16).
+- The script uses new output directories for the core/extended and embed phases to avoid clobbering prior outputs.
+- If NEW_PAGE_GLOB isn’t set, Steps 3/4 are skipped; Steps 1/2 alone will run overnight to regenerate separated outputs and catch up embedding on the first 100k.

+This satisfies:
+- Pass-2 re-run for first 100k with separated sources (core/extended).
+- Embedding catch-up for the first 100k.
+- Incremental extension to 150k with embedding included, runnable as one overnight workflow.